“Yoga is like music: the rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life” ~ B.K.S. Iyengar

 The history of Yoga takes us back to the northern India region about thousands of years ago.
 We first come across the word ‘yoga’ in one of the four sacred texts of Hinduism, the Rig Veda.
 The exotic ancient paintings and carvings of the period throw light on the existence of yoga during this time.
 Figures resembling Lord Shiva (Pashupati) and his consort Parvati depict different yogic asanas and meditative postures.

 According to legend, it was Lord Shiva’s desire to enlighten and remind his wife Parvati about her real self that led him to introduce her to yoga.
 While Shiva was doing so, Nandi – the mount of Lord Shiva and his greatest disciple— overheard some of the teachings and passed it onto humans.
-Lord Shiva is considered the first yogi or adiyogi and Parvati is adi shakti (the first energy)
+Lord Shiva is considered the first yogi as per the Nath sect and hence called Adinatha.

 Then Come the Saptarishis (Seven Sages)